Couplemate™ has a working theory currently under empirical testing that highlights the possibility of magnetic polarisation of brake drums.

 Reversing the backing plate polarity is a simple remedy.

-If this solution fixes your problem, be sure to leave a comment, so other folks know how this remedy worked for you.
+If this solution fixes your problem, leave a comment, so other folks know how this remedy worked for you.

 Notice the four holes in the image below?
 3 pm, 6 pm.
 9 pm and 12?

-These holes are worn indicators.
+These are wearing indicators.
 If any of these holes are missing, your magnets need immediate replacement.

 It is wise to replace your brake drum if it has groove lines caused by the electric magnet.